 Learn About the Federal Student Loan Repayment Plans

-Federal student loans in particular have a number of repayment options that make it easier to deal with debt.
+It is smarter to be proactive about student loan debt, however, than to wait and assume.
+Federal student loans, in particular, have a number of repayment or forgiveness options that make it easier to deal with debt.
 Learn about these options now, use the repayment estimator, and find the plan that best suits your unique financial situation:

 If your loan amount is higher, or you don’t feel your budget will accommodate a higher repayment amount, you might want to look at extending the term of your repayment plan.
 Your payments can be fixed or graduated, but here the repayment term will be extended to 25 years.
 In most cases, you must have more than $30,000 in student loan debt to qualify for this plan.

 This does not apply to Consolidation Loans.
-In this plan, your monthly payments will be limited to 10 percent of your discretionary income.
+In this plan, your monthly payments will be limited to 10% of your discretionary income.
 This amount is recalculated each year, based on your current income and family size.
 Any outstanding loan balance is forgiven if your loan has not been repaid in full after 20 or 25 years.

 This is similar to the REPAYE plan, except that it does include Consolidation Loans.
 If you are married, your spouse's income or loan debt will be considered only if you file a joint tax return.

 Your monthly payment is based on annual income, but the formula used to determine the payment amount can vary amount lenders.
-Repayment term is up to 15 years.
+The repayment term is up to 15 years.